- Take a rotating cable car to the top of Table Mountain

 |Day 2||Mountain Peaks & Pirate Ships||Cape Town|

-|Day 3||Peninsula Day: Cape Point, Penguins, & Playgrounds||Cape Town|
+|Day 3||Peninsula Day: Cape Point, Penguins & Playgrounds||Cape Town|

-|Day 4||Family Fun in Franschhoek||Elgin|
+|Day 4||Family Fun in Franschhoek, Transfer to Elgin||Elgin|

-|Day 5||Travel to Shamwari Game Reserve||Eastern Cape Game Reserve|
+|Day 5||Transfer to Shamwari Game Reserve||Eastern Cape Game Reserve|

 |Day 6||On Safari at Shamwari Game Reserve||Eastern Cape Game Reserve|

-|Day 7||Transfer to Cape Town or Johannesburg via Port Elizabeth, Depart|
+|Day 7||Transfer to Port Elizabeth & Depart|

 Day 1: Arrive in Cape Town, Family Time on the Beach

-After checking in to your accommodation, spend the afternoon relaxing, taking in the views, and exploring the town.
+Welcome to South Africa!
+Arrive at Cape Town International Airport and transfer to your accommodation to unpack and unwind.
+After you settle in, spend the rest of the afternoon relaxing, taking in the views, and exploring the town.
 Shop for art and crafts at the expansive Watershed Market, visit the Two Oceans Aquarium to explore underwater life, or enjoy a harbor cruise as you watch the sunset.
 Other options include the Diamond Museum, which explores the history of the diamond rush in South Africa, or a helicopter flight to see Cape Town's sights from the sky.

-In the evening make your way to one of the family-friendly beach bars to enjoy your first sunset.
+In the evening, make your way to one of the family-friendly beach bars to enjoy your first sunset.
 Let the kids swim in the centrally-located pool or beachfront, then dig into gourmet pizzas and giant milkshakes.